insightsengineering/locksmith/README.md

 the list of all dependencies and their versions required to make the input list of packages work.
 It will then save the result in an `renv.lock`-compatible file.

+For additional information about `renv.lock`, please refer to the [`renv` documentation](https://rstudio.github.io/renv/articles/renv.html).

 ## Installation

 Simply download the project for your distribution from the